DCRT-LUMC/GTGT/docs/source/index.rst

-Welcome to the documentation for Python-project!
+Welcome to the documentation for GTGT
 ================================================

 Describe your project here.